FalanaJ/EnglishFlashcards/README.md

 **Description**

 I would like to show you my java swing application for learning English words.
 I'm very pround of this app since it will help me during my academic year.
+This app is in my native language, but in the future I want to translate this to English.

 **Prerequisites**
 -   Java Development Kit (JDK) 17 or later